cyfyifanchen/yifanchen.github.io/_posts/2016-04-30-the-new-macbook-pro.md

 star: false
 ---

-### Let's talk about the upcoming Macbook Pro
+### Let's talk about the upcoming MacBoo Pro

 Still 2 months left for WWDC 2016.
 I am getting very impatient.
-I can't wait to see the new Macbook Pro.
+I can't wait to see the new MacBook Pro.
 I am a laptop person who can live without a Phone, but not a laptop.
 With that being said, I also have some inputs for the highly anticipated laptop.

 **Apperance**: It needs to be smaller, lighter and thinner.